iheartradio/Henson/docs/callbacks.rst

     Application('name', callback=callback)

+.. note:: There can only be one function registered as ``callback``.

 ``error``
 ==================

-These callbacks are called when an error occurs while trying to read the next message from the consumer.
+These callbacks are called when an exception is raised while processing a message.

 .. code::